gdavidbutler/pthreadChannel/README.md

 * chanFifoQd: deallocate a chanFifoQc (chanFifo context)
 * chanFifoQi: chanFifo queue implementation

-Since a thread can't both wait on a chanPoll() and a poll(), support for integrating bound sockets with channels is provided.
+Since a thread can't both wait in a chanPoll() and in a poll()/select()/etc., support for integrating bound sockets with channels is provided.

 Find the API in chanSock.h: